 On November 30, 2012, we purchased one ALF for \$20 million from an unrelated third party and added it to an existing master lease with an existing operator.
 The 171 operating bed ALF is located in Michigan.
-We completed our fair value allocation in 2013.
-We allocated approximately \$20.0 million consisting of land (\$0.4 million), building and site improvements (\$18.9 million), and furniture and fixtures (\$0.7 million).
+We recorded approximately \$20.0 million consisting of land (\$0.4 million), building and site improvements (\$18.9 million), and furniture and fixtures (\$0.7 million).
 We have not recorded goodwill in connection with this transaction.